Rickmsd/namemaker/README.md

 * There are a lot of names in the NameSet's history, and `exclude_history = True`.
 This is not very likely, as a NameSet with a reasonable amount of training data can generate over 10 unique names per training name.
 Example: At 277 names, `Greek mythology.txt` is the shortest built-in training data file, and it can generate about 3800 names (with default settings) before failing from a full history.

 # Finding and processing training data
 The main advantage of namemaker is its ability to emulate the “sound” of its training data, and, by extension, its customizability by providing your own training data.
 The internet is full of lists of things.
 A helpful trick is to copy an entire list or table of names into a spreadsheet program like Excel, delete unwanted columns and rows, then save as a tab-delimited text file.
-Namemaker expects text files to contain one name per row.
+Namemaker expects text files to contain one name per line.

 When importing this data into namemaker, there are several options for cleaning it of unwanted junk.
 The default behavior used by `make_name_set` is to first strip off any non-alphanumeric symbols from the beginning and end of each name, then remove any empty names.
 There may be cases when you want to avoid this behavior.
 For instance, in a training set of band names, “Wham!” would be reduced to “Wham”, robbing you of the opportunity to generate names that end in an exclamation point.
 In a case like this, you can call `make_name_set` with `clean = False`.
 You can also do the clean-up step manually for greater control, as shown below: